Caleb-Clauson/IT_360_Final_Project_Spring_2026/README.md

 1. Bash for collection/orchestration
 2. Uses standard Linux utilities

+## AI Componet
+ForensiCollect uses a Large Language Model (LLM) strictly for post collection analysis and explantion.
+After forensic artifacts are gathered and hashed by Bash scripts, the AI componet converts complex logs and system data into human readable summaries for the report.

+The AI does not collect, modify, or validate evidence.
+All eviedence acquistion and integrity checks are performed using standard Linux utilities.
+The AI serves only as an interpretive aid to improve readability and investigator effieciency.

 ## How we will demo it
 1. Run tool on a Linux VM
 2. Walk through the case folder outputs (raw artifacts, hash manifest, report)